shopsys/shopsys/docs/cookbook/adding-a-new-entity.md

 }
 ```

-## 5. Execute migrations to propagate all the changes to database
+## 5. Execute migrations to propagate all the changes to the database

 Run a console command